tomdale/rfcs/text/0000-tracked-properties.md

 * A **computed property** is a property on an Ember object whose value is produced by executing a function.
 That value is cached until one of computed property's dependencies changes.
-* A **tracked getter** is a JavaScript getter that has been
+* A **tracked getter** is a JavaScript getter that has been wrapped using the tracked decorator
-* A **tracked simple property** is a regular, non-getter property that has been instrumented to detect when it is mutated.
+* A **tracked simple property** is a regular, non-getter property that has been wrapped using the tracked decorator.
 * A **tracked property** refers to any property that has been instrumented.

 ## Motivation